ast-grep/ast-grep.github.io/website/guide/api-usage.md

 * count the number or order of nodes that match a certain pattern
 * compute the replacement string based on the matched nodes

 To solve these problems, you can use ast-grep's programmatic API!
-You can freely inspect and chagne syntax trees in popular programming languages!
+You can freely inspect and change syntax trees in popular programming languages!

 ## Language Bindings

-ast-grep supports two programming languages:
+ast-grep provides support for these programming languages:

 - **JavaScript:** Powered by napi.rs, ast-grep's JavaScript API is the most robust and reliable.
 [Explore JavaScript API](/guide/api-usage/js-api.html)